lidofinance/terra-multisig-helper/README.md

 ##### Create the multisig key

-To create a multisig account you need to import a public of every participant of the process and after that generate a multisig account and save it to your local keybase.
+To create a multisig account you need to import public keys of every participant of the process and after that generate a multisig account and save it to your local keybase.

 That's a lot of commands, but with the helper script you can execute just one: